BON4S/MyCoolShells/readme.en.md

 ```

 *news_page.html* will be generated.

+Dependencies: To use the Twitter function it is necessary to install the [pup](https://github.com/ericchiang/pup) (a HTML parser).

 TIP 1: If you use Firefox, install my extension to get feed links easily: [Kill and More](https://github.com/BON4S/KillAndMore)